Southampton has come a long way from its humble origins as a medieval market town to its present day status as a cosmopolitan student nexus.

 - When it comes to shopping, Westquay Shopping Centre has over 100 stores on three levels as well as a food court to re-energise in.

-If you fancy getting out of the city for a day, then you’ve got plenty of options.
+If you fancy getting out student life in Southampton for the day, then you’ve got plenty of options.

 - London is just an hour away by train, and if you book in advance, you can get tickets for under £10.